Robinsons Fine Dry Cider

 Robert Robinson

-The Pump House Tenbury WellsHis son followed him but his grandson Robert (first of the photos on the left) initially followed a legal career.
-He was High Bailiff in the County Court of Worcestershire (and Secretary of the Tenbury Improvement Company who built the Pump Rooms in the town) but in 1879 he purchased the Rose and Crown across the River Teme in Burford.
-The Robinson family then held the Rose and Crown for 110 years.
+history_im_150_1In the 1780’s and 1790’s Robert Robinson made cider for sale at the Bay Horse.
+He was followed by his son Robert, but his son Robert decided to follow a career in the Law.
+He was High Bailiff in the County Court of Worcestershire (and Secretary of the Tenbury Improvement Company who built the Pump Rooms in the town) but in 1879 he purchased from Lord Northwick the Rose and Crown across the River Teme in Burford.
+The Robinson family then held the Rose and Crown for the next 110 years.
 It was in the premises that used to stand behind that the cider business really developed.

 In 2005, that irrepressible cider-making gene emerged once more.
 Robert Robinson decided to refurbish the 70 year old press the family held on to in 1959 and press apples to make cider for public consumption again after an absence from the market of almost 50 years.

-Cider PressIn 2006, Robinsons Fine Dry Cider, made on that original press from the Rose and Crown premises was test marketed in Tenbury.
-Much of the fruit came from the same orchards that furnished apples for Robinson's classic ciders in the 1940's and 1950's.
-It was a very pleasant surprise to discover that despite a 50 year absence from the market, the Robinson's Tenbury Cider brand was still so strong and so positively held in local memory.
+Robinsons Fine Dry Cider, made on that original press from the Rose and Crown premises was test marketed in Tenbury.
+Much of the fruit came from the same orchards that furnished apples for Robinsons classic ciders in the 1940’s and 1950’s.
+It was a very pleasant surprise to discover that despite a 50 year absence from the market, the Robinsons Tenbury Cider brand was still so strong and so positively held in local memory.